How Do You Say “Sudenga”? And Other Questions Answered

 What products does Sudenga Industries manufacture?

 Sudenga products include, portable augers, stationary augers, bucket elevators, drag chain conveyors, seed belt conveyors, bin unloading equipment, bulk feed trucks and trailers and feed processing systems.
-Sister company Dur‐A‐Lift manufactures truck and van mounted aerial lifts and Ranger All‐Season manufactures electric mobility scooters.
+Sister company Dur‐A‐Lift manufactures truck and van mounted aerial lifts for what is better known as a bucket truck.